Using Picture Books to Teach Voice in Writing

 - There’s a snake in your yard.
 Tell one story from your perspective.
 Tell another from the snake’s perspective.

-- Its the day after Christmas.
-Tell one story from the perspective of the mom who gets her cluttered house back in order.
+- It’s the day after Christmas.
+Tell one story from the perspective of a mom who gets her cluttered house back in order.
 Tell another from the perspective of the trash collector picking up the extra trash from the holiday festivities.
+Tell one more from the perspective of a child.

 - It’s raining.
 Tell one story from the perspective of someone living near a creek where the rains have been pounding for four days straight.
 The another story from the perspective of a farmer who hasn’t seen rain in two months.

-It makes sense that the voice of a character would share much about his or her personality, and that’s exactly what these books demonstrate – very intriguing personalities:
+It makes sense that the voice of a character in a book would share much about his or her personality.
+That’s exactly what these books demonstrate – very intriguing personalities:

 My Rotten Redheaded Older Brother (Aladdin Picture Books)The Paper Bag Princess (Classic Munsch)Officer Buckle & Gloria (CALDECOTT MEDAL BOOK)The Story Of Ruby Bridges: Special Anniversary EditionThe Raft